grbfacet/facet/tutorial.md

 These considerations lead to the concept of errors of measurement.
 We generally distinguish two kinds of errors called systematic and random.
 A _systematic error_ is one that recurs in every measurement and is the same amount.
 In our board sawing example, if we had measured all the gaps first and then sawed all the braces before trying to put any of them in place we would have made the same systematic error every time when we measured each gap from left edge to left edge.
 Every gap would have had the same extra length in it, namely, the thickness of one vertical board, nominally 2 inches for a standard 2x4 board.

 Suppose we have a different task, to cut many braces all the same length.
 We measure and mark and cut over and over.
 Then we lay all our braces side by side and discover they are not all exactly the same length.
 They vary “_randomly_” in length by varying small amounts due to the imprecision of our marking and sawing.
 In this case if we made very accurate measurements of each cut brace piece and plotted them in a histogram graph we would find they followed the famous Gaussian Bell curve where many are close in length to a central average but fewer and fewer have increasing _random_ errors “in the tails of the distribution”.
-There are other patterns of random distributions depending on the type of situation such as the Poisson, which models things like number of calls per minute to some place like the IRS.
+There are other patterns of random distributions depending on the type of situation such as the Poisson, which models things like number of calls per minute to some place, like the U.S. IRS, that gets lots of phone calls every day.
 The Poisson is skewed, steeper on the side close to zero frequency and with a long tail out beyond the point of maximum frequency.

 ##### E=mc<sup>2</sup>: Einstein’s formula for the energy of motion